ooferdoodles1337/pcb-qa-toolkit/README.md

 # PCB Quality Assurance Toolkit

-This is an internal tool to perform quality assurance on PCBs through computer vision technique based on [ChangeChip](https://github.com/Scientific-Computing-Lab/ChangeChip)
+This is an internal tool to perform quality assurance on PCBs based on [ChangeChip](https://github.com/Scientific-Computing-Lab/ChangeChip)

 ## Installation